-The Book of Esther: Its Canonization, Historicity and Relevance
+The Book of Esther: Its Canonization, Historicity, and Relevance

 The book of Esther stands as unique among not only the historical books, but among the entire Old Testament as well.
 While written, I believe, as a historical narrative (scholars disagree however, on the genre of Esther), Esther holds the distinction of being but one of two books (the other being the Song of Solomon) in which God is not mentioned.
 While some have raised objections to the canonization of a book which fails to mention God, others call into the question the historicity of Esther, and regard it as a fictional narrative serving merely to bolster the national ethic of the Jews or to justify the existence of the uniquely non-theocratic holiday of Purim.
-In this hub I will attempt to show not only the historicity of the book of Esther, but its rightful place within canonicity as well as its emphasis on the providence of God in light of his apparent absence.
+In this article, I will attempt to show not only the historicity of the book of Esther, but also its rightful place within canonicity, as well as its emphasis on the providence of God in light of his apparent absence.

 The book of Esther relates the story of Esther and Mordecai, two Jews living within the Persian Empire, who eventually thwart a plot to exterminate the Jewish people.
 Esther becomes Queen, while Mordecai plays the role of helpful advisor, encouraging her to use her position of power to undermine the less-than-noble desires of the King’s second-in-command, Haman.
 Covering a period of ten years (483-473 B.C.), the book of Esther tells of events occurring during the reign of Ahasuerus, more commonly known as Xerxes.
 While the authorship remains unknown, it is evident from the text that the author would have had some familiarity with Persian customs, as well as life within the royal court.
 Aside from cultural observations, the author shows familiarity with chronological details that coincide with the events of the day, as well as the correct use of Persian names and the allusion to the extent of Xerxes’ empire.
 It is on this basis, I believe, that the strongest evidence for an accurate historicity of Esther can be maintained.
 In addition to historical and chronological details, the author invites the reader to determine his truthfulness through outside sources such as the Book of the Chronicles of the Kings of Media and Persia.